 Are Oreos Gluten Free?

-No, but shockingly Oreos are VEGAN!
+Regular Oreos are not gluten free, but shockingly they are VEGAN!
 No cream was harmed in the making of the cream filling, bahahaha.
 I use KinniToos “oreos” for desserts that call for chocolate sandwich cookies, like my Gluten-Free Dairy-Free Dirt Cake.
 Trader Joe’s also has a gluten-free version of their Joe-Joe’s, though I haven’t tried them and can’t vouch for how safe they are.

 Is Rum Gluten Free?